Steven Stern (mathematician)

 Steven Stern is a Professor of Data Science at the Bond Business School, Bond University, Gold Coast, Australia.
 He is the current custodian of Duckworth–Lewis method (D/L method), the mathematical formulation designed to calculate the target score for the team batting second in a limited overs cricket match interrupted by weather or other circumstances.
 The D/L method was devised by two English statisticians, Frank Duckworth and Tony Lewis.

-From November 2014, after the retirement of Frank Duckworth and Tony Lewis, Steven Stern has been taking care of maintenance and upgrades in this methodology.
-Duckworth–Lewis method has been renamed to Duckworth-Lewis-Stern method (or D/L/S method).
+Since November 2014, after the retirement of Frank Duckworth and Tony Lewis, Steven Stern has been taking care of maintenance and upgrades in this methodology.
+Duckworth–Lewis method has been renamed as Duckworth-Lewis-Stern (or DLS) method.

 Stern has previously been the ABS Professor of Statistics at Queensland University of Technology.